mercurrie/Cafe_API/README.md

 Contributions are welcome!
 If you would like to contribute to this project, please fork the repository and submit a pull request.

-## License

-This project is licensed under the [MIT License](https://github.com/yourusername/flask-cafe-api/blob/main/LICENSE).
-Remember to replace yourusername in the license section with your GitHub username.